emscripten-core/emscripten/docs/process.md

  * Add a `[prefix]` to start of the PR title to signify the subsystem or area that the PR targets. e.g. `[test] Update foo test` or `[ports] Fix zlib port`

+### Writing Tests

+See [Emscripten Test Suite][test_suite] for information on how to get started running tests.

+Almost all PRs should be accompanied by some kind of test.

+ * For bug fixes, try to update an existing test rather than adding a new one.
+ * The majority of tests live in `test_other.py` and `test_core.py`.
+The difference between these is that tests in `test_core.py` are testing under many different combinations of settings, and so each test added there is the equivalent of adding ~10 new tests to `test_other.py`.
+ * Prefer black box testing where possible (i.e. test the compiler using its public command line interface).
+ * For C/C++ tests longer than a few lines, prefer separate source files over inline C/C++ within python.
+ * C/C++ should use `assert` internally to check expectations and should return 0 from their `main` function.
+ * For regression tests, try to minimize and understand the reproducer so that a minimal test can be created.
+ * For simple tests, always prefer C over C++ since it comes with less baggage (i.e. it minimizes the scope of the system under test) and can be compiled very fast.
+ * When testing changes to system libraries, remember to rebuild the libraries you touch (e.g. using `./embuilder`) before running tests (or use `emcc --clear-cache` as a blunt implement for forcing a rebuild of all libraries).

 ## Coding Style

 ### C/C++ Code